Arkturius/ROPEmporium/solves/ret2win.md

    105d0:	e24bd004 	sub	sp, fp, #4
    105d4:	e8bd8800 	pop	{fp, pc}
 ```
-In ARMv5, the return address is stored in the `lr` register.
+In ARMv5, the return address is the `lr` register.
 So in order to overwrite it, we need 36 bytes of padding, then our ret2win address.
 ```bash
 ┌─────────────┐  ┌─────────────┐